phBalance/hero6e-foundryvtt/CONTRIBUTING.md

 ### Code Formatting

 We have standardized the look of the code and making it harder to write incorrect code.
-We are doing this using [eslint](https://eslint.org/) for linting/static analysis and [prettier](https://prettier.io/) for formatting.
-To validate the code, using `eslint` and `prettier`, you can run the following command:
+We are doing this using [eslint](https://eslint.org/) and [stylelint](https://stylelint.io/) for linting/static analysis and [prettier](https://prettier.io/) for formatting.
+To validate the code, using `eslint`, `stylelint`, and `prettier`, you can run the following command:

 ```bash
 npm run validate